Yashaswini278/A-star-Pathfinding/README.md

 ## Challenges and Workarounds
 ### 1. Converting given image to a "grid"
 The first challenge was to convert the given image to a 2D matrix (or grid), on which the search algorithm could be implemented.
-I was given the rgb values of the start and end colors, navigable path color and obstacle color.
-I could find an approach to overcome the challenge after a lot of web searching.
+Given the RGB values of the start and end colors, navigable path color and obstacle color, I could find an approach to overcome the challenge after a lot of web searching.
 Using numpy library, I created a matrix of dimensions same as that of the image, with all its elements initialized to 0.
-Next, I looped through the image and compared the rgb (bgr in opencv) values of the pixels with those of start and end nodes in order to get their respective coordinates (<b>NOTE</b> : I was given a (100px * 100px) image in which the start and end nodes were of 1 pixel size).
+Next, I looped through the image and compared the rgb (bgr in opencv) values of the pixels with those of start and end nodes in order to get their respective coordinates (<b>NOTE</b> : given a (100px * 100px) image in which the start and end nodes were of 1 pixel size).
 In order to indicate the non-navigable path, I changed those matrix elements to 1, that had the rgb values matching those of the obstacle.
-#### Another Challenge within this Challenge (😅)
+#### Another Challenge within this Challenge
 After several attempts at trying to make the code work, I realised I had made a fundamental mistake.
 A row and a column of an image actually represents the Mat[column][row] element of the 2D matrix
 <img width="820" alt="E321BC66-7E69-4FE5-A567-244FFBE402DC" src="https://user-images.githubusercontent.com/77488107/117321408-b76d5080-aeaa-11eb-9c16-0bc7800a3ac7.png">

 ### 2. Class Node approach
 In order to keep my code object oriented, a node class had to be created to keep the properties of nodes (or pixels) explored or visited.